SaqeefShabbir/SaqeefShabbir/README.md

 ### Hi I'm Saqeef Shabbir 👋

-Saqeef Shabbir is computer science and technology enthusiast, loves to code... bookworm... web surfer...
+He is computer science and technology enthusiast, loves to code... bookworm... web surfer... foodie...

 <h3>Here are some ideas to get you started</h3>
 - 🔭 I’m currently working ...